thekylemcenery/3_Body_Problem_Analysis/README.md

     df = pd.DataFrame(data, columns=['Body', 'Time', 'X', 'Y', 'Z', 'Variation'])
     data_frames[f'variation_{idx}'] = df
 ```

+## Functions

+## Examples
-The program filters the trajectory data into 3 separate dictionaries for each of the 3 bodies, allowing us to visualise the differing trajectories of an indiviual body for all 10 variations:
+The program filters the trajectory data into 3 separate dictionaries for each of the 3 bodies, allowing us to visualise the differing trajectories of an individual body for all 10 variations:
 ``` python
 # Separate the position data for each body into different dictionariesbody_A_data_frames = {}
 body_B_data_frames = {}